 Wisconsin River Cruises has evolved from sight-seeing cruises to dinner theater cruises, hosting weddings, company picnics, church socials and various other custom cruises!
 This year my husband and I are looking forward to bringing new adventures to our customers while maintaining the quality the Wilderness Queen has always had.

-As we enter in our first year we look forward to welcoming new customers aboard, and renewing acquaintances with our existing customers, some of whom have been with us since 1991.
+As we enter in our third season we look forward to welcoming new customers aboard, and renewing acquaintances with our existing customers, some of whom have been with us since 1991.
 It’s our belief that there is no better way to make a special event, truly memorable, than by making it a cruise!

 We hope to see you soon!